Taboon Bread Recipe

 • With Musakan: Musakan is a traditional Palestinian dish made with caramelized onions and sumac-spiced chicken, served on top of taboon bread.
 To make, spread the caramelized onions on top of the taboon bread and layer the sumac-spiced chicken.
 Bake in the oven until the chicken is cooked, and serve hot.

 • As a Side to a Mezze Platter: Taboon bread is also commonly served as part of a mezze platter.
-Cut the taboon bread into triangles and serve it alongside various dips, such as baba ganoush, muhammara, and tzatziki.
+Cut it into triangles and serve it alongside various dips, such as baba ganoush, muhammara, and tzatziki.

 Preparation